 John D. Ryder

-John D. Ryder, IRE President, 1955, worked at General Electric and Bailey Meter Company in industrial electronics, which resulted in him being granted 24 patents.
+John D. Ryder, IRE President, 1955, worked at General Electric and Bailey Meter Company in industrial electronics.
+He was granted twenty-four patents.

-Born May 8, 1907 in Columbus, Ohio John Ryder received his Bachelor and Master's Degree in Electrical Engineering from Ohio State University and his PhD from Iowa State University.
-In his prolific career in industrial electronics and education Dr. Ryder worked for General Electric and Bailey Meter Company.
-This work resulted in 24 patents including one for probably the first on-line analog process computer for calculating and controlling gasoline production.
+Born 8 May 1907 in Columbus, Ohio John Ryder received his Bachelor and Master's Degree in Electrical Engineering from Ohio State University and his Ph.D. from Iowa State University.
+In his prolific career in industrial electronics and education, Ryder worked for General Electric and Bailey Meter Company.
+He had twenty-four patents, including one for possibly the first on-line analog process computer for calculating and controlling gasoline production.
 He was on the faculty of Iowa State University.
-He served as head of the EE Department at the University of Illinois and as Dean of Engineering at Michigan State University from 1954 until his retirement in 1972.
+He served as head of the Electrical Engineering Department at the University of Illinois and as Dean of Engineering at Michigan State University from 1954 until his retirement in 1972.
 He was the author of seven textbooks in the fields of electronics and circuits.
-His special interest in international education systems led him to travel to various parts of the world including South America, Indonesia, Australia and New Zealand.
+His special interest in international education systems led him to travel to various parts of the world, including South America, Indonesia, Australia and New Zealand.

 John D. Ryder's long affiliation with the IRE began as Associate in 1929.
+He advanced to Senior Member in 1945 and Fellow in 1952.
 His national committee chairmanships included Appropriations, Editorial Board, Education, Executive, Nominations, and Policy Advisory.
 He was a Director from 1952-1959, Editor in 1958-1959, and President in 1955.
 Other IRE committee memberships and assignments included Finance, Professional Groups, Papers Review, Editorial Reviewer, and Membership Relations Coordinator.
 He was principal founder of the Education Group in 1957 and served as chairman in 1957-1958.
 He was instrumental in the creation of the IRE Student Quarterly in 1954.
 He was the IRE representative and vice-chairman of the IRE-AIEE Electron Tube Conference in 1951 and a member of the committee of fourteen which planned the merger of the IRE and AIEE.

-Dr. Ryder and his wife retired to Ocala, Florida, continuing a busy schedule of professional and educational activities.
-His avocations included amateur radio, photography, mountain climbing and square dancing.
+Ryder and his wife retired to Ocala, Florida, continuing a busy schedule of professional and educational activities.
+His avocations included amateur radio, photography, mountain climbing, and square dancing.